Saints win 7th straight, beat Falcons in Hill's first start

+“Man, he played tremendous,” said Saints receiver Michael Thomas, who caught nine passes for 104 yards.
+“I could see the look in his eyes.
+He was ready for the moment.”

-With 41-year-old quarterback Drew Brees sidelined at least three games with multiple rib fractures, Saints coach Sean Payton gave Hill the nod over offseason free-agent acquisition Jameis Winston.
+With the 41-year-old Brees sidelined at least three games with multiple rib fractures, Saints coach Sean Payton gave Hill the nod over offseason free-agent acquisition Jameis Winston.

+The decision meant a lot to Hill, who persevered through an injury-plagued college career at BYU before starting his NFL career as a 27-year-old undrafted rookie in 2017.
+And because Hill initially flourished in an unconventional utility role, with duties ranging from change-of-pace option QB to tight end and special teams, he played in 46 previous NFL games before finally getting his first start under center.

+“I spent a lot of time reflecting this week.
+My wife and I had so many conversations about were we’ve been, the process of getting here," Hill said.
+"If I’m being honest, it was an emotional week.”

-Hill, who started his career as a utility player with the Saints in 2017, looked comfortable running the scheme Payton designed for him this week.
-He completed 18 of 23 passes (78.3%) without an interception and used his all-around athleticism to run intermittently on scrambles or designed read-option plays, finishing with a team-high 51 yards rushing.
+Hill looked comfortable running the scheme Payton designed for him.
+He completed 18 of 23 passes without an interception and used his all-around athleticism to run intermittently on scrambles or designed read-option plays, finishing with a team-high 51 yards rushing.
+The biggest blemish in his performance was an inconsequential, fourth-quarter fumble after a 20-yard run to the Atlanta 22.

-He had a considerably better day than Atlanta quarterback Matt Ryan, who was sacked eight times and finished 19-of-37 passing for 232 yards, no touchdowns and two interceptions to defensive backs Marcus Williams and Janoris Jenkins.
+Still, he had a better day than Atlanta quarterback Matt Ryan, who was sacked eight times and finished 19-of-37 passing for 232 yards, no touchdowns and two interceptions to defensive backs Marcus Williams and Janoris Jenkins.
 Cameron Jordan sacked Ryan three times, while Trey Hendrickson and David Onyemata each had two sacks.

-Because of Hill’s unconventional role, with duties ranging from change-of-pace option QB to tight end and special teams, he had played in 46 previous NFL games before finally getting his first start under center.
+“You’ve got to give the Saints credit.
+They did a great job on defense,” Falcons interim coach Raheem Morris said.
+“The defensive backs, they did a nice job of limiting us on what we were able to do.
+They had a nice game plan for us.
+They did a nice job of keeping Matt under control and they did a nice job keeping our receivers under control.”

-He entered having thrown just five passes with four completions for 86 yards this season, and was 10 of 18 for 205 yards in his career, leaving him relatively unproven as a passer.
+Hill entered having thrown just five passes with four completions for 86 yards this season and was 10 of 18 for 205 yards in his career, leaving him relatively unproven as a passer.

 Hill was among the last to leave the field after the game, raising one hand to acknowledge cheers of the pandemic-limited crowd of about 6,000.

-All that was missing was a first-career scoring pass — in part because of how effective the Saints were running the ball.
+All that was missing was a first-career scoring pass — partly because of how effectively the Saints ran the ball.
 Alvin Kamara scored New Orleans' first TD on a 3-yard run, Hill scored the second on a keeper on fourth down from the Atlanta 2, and Hill's second TD came on a 10-yard scramble.

 Kamara, Hill and Latavius Murray powered a ground game that netted 168 yards, which helped the Saints (8-2) sustain drives that consumed a total of 33:41.